On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: On the behavior of divisible statistics under contiguous alternatives

 To see how this can happen, consider the structure of the projection operator in \eqref{eqn:projectionB}.
 At first glance, choosing $\gtheta$ orthogonal to the score function -- i.e., such that $\langle \gtheta, \psitheta\rangle = 0$ -- may seem advantageous: for all such $\gtheta$, $\Pi \gtheta = \gtheta$, thus, statistics $\vthetahat(\gthetahat)$ will be asymptotically equivalent to $\vtheta(\gtheta)$ and, therefore, their asymptotic behaviour will not depend on whether we estimate $\theta$ or not.
 However, the condition $\langle \gtheta, \psitheta\rangle = 0$ is achieved as soon as $\gtheta (x_k, \nut)$ and $\nut$ are uncorrelated for every given $x_k$, i.e.,

-which then leads to a zero limiting shift of the statistic $\vthetahat(\gthetahat)$, making it useless.
+which then leads to a zero limiting shift of the statistic $\vthetahat(\gthetahat)$.
 Let us understand the situation better.
 In particular, let us decompose a given $\gtheta$ into the parts orthogonal to and collinear with $\nutx - \mthetax$: